-In a case of a Serious Violation, the Respondent and the Complainant shall have no fewer than ten (10) Days' notice of the Hearing, unless such time limit is waived by both the Respondent and the Complainant.
-Notice is sufficient if sent via email to the Respondent's and the Complainant's University email addresses or mailed via first class, registered, or certified mail to the Respondent's and the Complainant's current addresses as shown in the Banner System on the date of mailing.
+In a case of a Minor Violation, the Respondent and the Complainant shall have no fewer than five (5) Days' notice of the Hearing.
+In a case of a Serious Violation, the Respondent and the Complainant shall have no fewer than ten (10) Days' notice of the Hearing.
+The time limit for any notice of the Hearing may be waived by both the Respondent and the Complainant.

+Notice is sufficient if sent via email to the Respondent's and the Complainant's University email addresses or mailed via first class, registered, or certified mail to the Respondent's and the Complainant's current addresses as shown in the student information system on the date of mailing.
 All claims of failure to receive adequate notice are waived by the Respondent and the Complainant if the Respondent and the Complainant appear at the Hearing and do not formally raise the issue of adequate notice at the first opportunity.